 Use of cash is strongly discouraged as it adds risk for the organisation and for staff members.

+Petty Cash:

-There are a number of petty cash boxes held in the office.
-It is the responsibility of the owner of these boxes to ensure that the following procedures are followed:
+Petty cash boxes are held in the safe at National office except one in the participation office in Ashtown.
+It is the responsibility of Finance to sign out the petty cash.
+The recipient of the petty cash is to ensure that the following procedures are followed:

-- All receipts are kept in the box - Only the owner should have access to the box - The box must be locked and kept hidden in a drawer - Any loss of cash/receipts must be reported immediately to finance - Petty cash should only be used where the normal methods of payment cannot and should not exceed €50 - All expenditure should go through the appropriate channels of approval and be inline with budget - Floats for events can be given but should not exceed €500
+- All receipts are kept in the box. - Only the recipient and finance should have access to the box. - The box must be locked and kept hidden in a drawer/Safe. - Any loss of cash/receipts must be reported immediately to finance and Line Manager. - Petty cash should only be used where the normal methods of payment cannot and should not exceed €50. - All expenditure should go through the appropriate channels of approval and be in line with budget.